-Shu-Jen R. Lin, Taccia’s brand manager, told me she’s getting everything ready for launch this fall.
+Shu-Jen R. Lin, Taccia’s brand manager, told me she’s getting everything ready for launch this fall, hoping the inks will be stores by mid-October.
 Her attention to detail is obvious.
 Everything from bottle to box looks great, and the setup at the Taccia table at the show was neat.
 Taccia had images showing samples of each ink with a crosshatch, a large circle, and a wide line, brushed with water.
 Plus, there were inked-up tester pens to try.
 It was a great way to pick an ink, because you got a complete overview, whether you intend to write or draw with them.

 Here’s a photo of Taccia’s pen show setup, courtesy of a friend who wisely takes photos at pen shows.

 I tried all the inks at the show.
 A lot of the tester pens had very fine nibs, and I liked how good the inks looked with fine nibs.
 The 13 colors are in shades that should appeal to a wide audience — they aren’t difficult colors, or quirky or muddy.
 For example, Taccia’s standard green ink reminded me of J. Herbin’s Lierre Sauvage, one of the best regular greens I know.

 The two most unusual colors were probably olive green (Uguisu) and golden wheat, and I liked them both, perhaps because they reminded me of inks I already love.
 Taccia Uguisu, which I bought, reminded me of Sailor Waka-Uguisu, and the golden wheat from Taccia reminded me of Pilot Iroshizuku Ina-ho.